2015 Copa Sudamericana

-The 2015 Copa Sudamericana (Copa Sul-Americana 2015) was the 14th edition of the Copa Sudamericana, South America's secondary club football tournament organized by CONMEBOL.
+The 2015 Copa Sudamericana (Copa Sul-Americana 2015) (officially the 2015 Copa Total Sudamericana for sponsorship reasons) was the 14th edition of the Copa Sudamericana, South America's secondary club football tournament organized by CONMEBOL.

 Colombian team Santa Fe qualified to play in the 2016 Copa Libertadores, the 2016 Recopa Sudamericana, and the 2016 Suruga Bank Championship, after winning the final against Argentinian team Huracán 3–1 on penalties (0–0 on aggregate after extra time).
 River Plate were the defending champions, but were eliminated by Huracán in the semifinals.

 Teams

 The following 47 teams from the 10 CONMEBOL associations qualified for the tournament: